 A certificate of good standing can be obtained from the Principal Registry .
 To apply for a certificate of good standing, the following is required:

-- a certificate of fitness (for solicitors) from the Law Institute of Victoria or a certificate of good standing (for barristers) from the Victorian Bar Association
+- A certificate of fitness (for solicitors) from the Law Institute of Victoria or a certificate of good standing (for barristers) from the Victorian Bar Association.

-- a covering letter, setting out the date of admission, the applicant
+- A covering letter, setting out the date of admission, the applicant

-'s full name at the date of admission, return address details and the reasons why the certificate is required
+'s full name at the date of admission, return address details and the reasons why the certificate is required.

-- payment of the appropriate fee.
+- Payment of the appropriate Prothonotary's Fees.